3. Capacity Building

 Comprehensive life-cycle breeding program (Ex-Situ Conservation)

-A full-cycle breeding program was established over four years, producing 10,000 fish annually for reintroduction.
+A comprehensive artificial breeding program was established over four years, producing 10,000 fish annually for conservation and reintroduction.
 Challenges included low genetic diversity and habitat-specific requirements.

 • A gene bank was established based on the concept of Noah’s Ark, aimed at increasing the population of the Formosan landlocked salmon through artificial breeding.